leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 * Lemon: 90%
 * Orange: 100%

-All classes here are being predicted *at least as accurate or better* when compared to the best custom network!
+All classes here are being predicted *at least as accurate or better* when compared to the best custom network.

 ___
 <br>